Passive Polarization Stabilization for Robust Entanglement Distribution via Cross-Aligned Polarization Maintaining Fiber Pairs: Experimental scheme

 \section{Experimental scheme}

-The experimental setup consists of a Sagnac interferometer for generating polarization-entangled photon pairs, a measurement station for detecting the distributed entangled photons, and optical fibers connecting the two independent optical systems.
-The Sagnac interferometer employs a Type-II PPKTP crystal and a pump beam with a central wavelength of $405.8~\text{nm}$ to generate degenerate entangled photon pairs via spontaneous parametric down-conversion (SPDC).
-To achieve this, a $20~\text{mm}$-long PPKTP crystal was heated to $80 \pm 0.1^{\circ}\text{C}$ with a poling period of $10~\mu\text{m}$ to satisfy the phase-matching condition at the pump wavelength~\cite{steinlechner2014efficient, fan1987second, konig2004extended, Wiechmann1993}.
-The photons in the Alice and Bob modes produced by the PPKTP crystal exhibit strong temporal correlations, are generated under collinear Type-II SPDC conditions, and follow the same beam path while having orthogonal polarizations.
-The Sagnac interferometer was configured to operate at two different wavelengths ($405~\text{nm}$ and $810~\text{nm}$) using a dual-wavelength polarizing beam splitter (DPBS) and a dual-wavelength half-wave plate (DHWP).
-By balancing the intensities of the clockwise (CW) and counterclockwise (CCW) pump beams and aligning the optical axes of the two modes (CW and CCW), polarization-entangled photon pairs can be generated via the Sagnac interferometer.
-The resulting entangled photon pairs are prepared in the Bell state $\ket{\Psi^-}$~\cite{Kim2024HighBrightnessCHSH}.
-In this study, the pump power incident on the Sagnac interferometer was varied from $2~\text{mW}$ to $10~\text{mW}$, and the photon pair generation rate was measured to be $7.65~\text{kHz}/\text{mW}$.
-Here, denoting $N_A$, $N_B$, and $N_c$ as the single counts at Alice and Bob and the coincidence counts, respectively, the heralding efficiency defined as $\eta = N_c/\sqrt{N_A N_B}$ remained approximately $17\%$, independent of the pump power.
+The experimental setup is shown in Figure~\ref{fig:exp_scheme}.
+It consists of three main parts: a Sagnac interferometer for generating polarization-entangled photon pairs, a measurement module for detecting the distributed entangled photons, and an interfacing fiber that connects the two independent optical systems.
+The Sagnac interferometer generates degenerate entangled photon pairs through spontaneous parametric down-conversion (SPDC) using a type-II PPKTP crystal and a pump laser with a central wavelength of $405.8~\mathrm{nm}$.
+The PPKTP crystal has a length of $20~\mathrm{mm}$ and a poling period of $10~\mu\mathrm{m}$, and it is heated to $80 \pm 0.1^{\circ}\mathrm{C}$ to satisfy the phase-matching condition at the pump wavelength~\cite{fan1987second, konig2004extended, Wiechmann1993}.
+The source uses a Sagnac interferometer to overlap the clockwise (CW) and counterclockwise (CCW) SPDC modes, preparing polarization-entangled photon pairs in the Bell state $\ket{\psi^-}$~\cite{Kim2024HighBrightnessCHSH, steinlechner2014efficient}.
+A $10~\mathrm{nm}$ bandpass filter centered at $810~\mathrm{nm}$ is used to spectrally select the down-converted photons and suppress spectral distinguishability between the photon-pair components.
+At a fixed pump power of $P=3~\mathrm{mW}$, the photon-pair generation rate is $110.7~\mathrm{kcps/mW}$.
+The heralding efficiency is $\eta=N_c/\sqrt{N_A N_B}=20.2\%$, where $N_A$ and $N_B$ are the single counts of Alice and Bob, and $N_c$ is the coincidence count.